 Public evidence is confined to three official registry sources.
 An RDAP lookup for AS210295, a RIPE Database query for ORG-HM117-RIPE, and a query for AS210295 all confirm that Matlschweiger’s name is attached to the organisation handle that owns the ASN.
 No website, PeeringDB profile, company registration, or biographical record corroborates his role beyond these registry entries.

 The operating surface is entirely through the RIPE Database.
-Matlschweiger can modify the aut-num object, add or remove route objects, and update RPKI ROAs.
+Matlschweiger can modify the aut-num entity, add or remove route entities, and update RPKI ROAs.
 Those actions would reshape how AS210295 appears in global BGP routing if it ever originates announcements.
 Because no IP prefixes are presently associated, his control remains latent.

 The absence of announced prefixes means the impact is potential rather than current.
 If AS210295 were to acquire address space and begin advertising routes, any registry misconfiguration or deliberate change could disrupt reachability for networks that learn those paths.
 The single point of failure—one named person—magnifies the operational risk.